automerge/automerge/docs/src/binary_document.md

 | Successors number | The number of successors in this operation                       |
 | Successor actor   | The actor part of the successor                                  |
 | Successor counter | The counter part of the successor                                |

+## Encodings

+### uLEB

+uLEB is an unsigned [little endian base 128](https://en.wikipedia.org/wiki/LEB128) value.
+This is a variable length encoding to keep things compact when values are small.

+### RLE

+Run length encoding of raw values.

+### Delta

+Deltas between values are rle encoded.

+### Boolean

+Encodes the count of the same value with counts alternating false and true.

 ## Columns